Amyloid deposits are composed of

-Many organs can be affected, but cardiac involvement carries a particularly poor prognosis; amyloid cardiomyopathy typically leads to diastolic dysfunction, heart failure, and heart block and/or arrhythmia.
+Many organs can be affected, but cardiac involvement carries a particularly poor prognosis; amyloid cardiomyopathy typically leads to diastolic dysfunction, heart failure, and heart block or arrhythmia.

 Appropriate supportive care will help relieve symptoms and improve quality of life; organ transplantation can help selected patients.

-Treat the underlying process; for AL amyloidosis due to plasma cell or lymphoproliferative disorders, chemotherapy can be highly effective; for secondary AA amyloidosis, anti-infectious and anti-inflammatory therapies can help; for some hereditary AF amyloidosis, small molecule therapies and gene-targeting therapies hold great promise.
+Treat the underlying process; for AL amyloidosis due to plasma cell or lymphoproliferative disorders, chemotherapy can be highly effective; for secondary AA amyloidosis, anti-infectious and anti-inflammatory drugs can help.

 For hereditary ATTR amyloidosis, small molecule stabilizer therapeutics and gene-silencing drugs inhibit or potentially reverse neurologic deterioration; for patients with amyloid cardiomyopathy (ATTR or ATTRwt), tafamidis decreases all-cause mortality and cardiovascular-related hospitalizations.